Benjamin MacDonald Schmidt

-Assistant Professor of History; Core Faculty, NuLAB for Texts, Maps, and Networks.
-Northeastern University, August 2013–present.
+Assistant Professor of History and core faculty, NuLab for Texts, Maps, and Networks, Northeastern University, August 2013–Present.

 Dissertation: “Paying Attention: The psychological subject in advertising, education, and culture, 1890–1960.”
 Committee: Daniel Rodgers (advisor), Emily Thompson (first reader), Anthony Grafton (second reader), Daniel Cohen (outside reader)

 Princeton University, M.A. in History (June 2007)

 Major field in U.S. History 1865–2000; minor fields in European intellectual history 1870–2000 and American intellectual and cultural history.

 Harvard University, A.B. in Social Studies, magna cum laude (June 2003)